rbdannenberg/arco/doc/ugens.md

 `/arco/filerec/repl_input id input_id` - Set the input to the object with id `input_id`.

-`/arco/filerec/act id action_id` - Set the action id to `action_id`.
-This id is sent when the file is open and ready for writing.

 `/arco/filerec/rec id record` - Start recording (when `record`, a Boolean) is true.
 Stop recording when `record` is false.
 Recording can